 This chocolate Guinness cake recipe is from Nigella Lawson, one of my favorite chefs.
 She adds some Guinness stout to her chocolate cake recipe and tops it with a cream cheese icing fluffed up to imitate the head of foam on your favorite brew.
+It’s perfect

-The first time I made this Guinness cake, it received mixed reviews, but both Katie and hubby loved it.
+The first time I made this chocolate Guinness cake, it received mixed reviews, but both Katie and hubby loved it.
 Nick is not fond of cream cheese in anything, so I think that skewed his viewpoint.
 And Tom said it was fine, not exactly a glowing endorsement, but I did notice he ate a slice every night till it disappeared.

 I thought it was excellent!
 Note that the middle was sunken a bit with my most recent effort, but since the cake was cooked through (often under cooking causes an indentation along with a gooey raw middle), it just became a well for more frosting.
 No one complained about that!
 I could have easily trimmed it flat or flipped the cake over, but I thought of those options after I starting icing.
 Oops.
-It still looks pretty, at least I think so!
+This Irish dessert still looks pretty, at least I think so!

-More St. Patrick’s Day Dessert Recipes You’ll Love:
+More St. Patrick’s Day Recipes You’ll Love: